python/typeshed/CONTRIBUTING.md

 * stubs can serve as useful documentation to human readers, as well as machine-readable sources of data.

-As such, typeshed's policy on some issues of style has been revised.
-Whereas typeshed used to recommend omitting default values for function and method parameters, we now recommend that default values be retained for "simple" default values (e.g. bools, ints, bytes, strings, and floats are all now permitted).
+As such, we recommend that default values be retained for "simple" default values (e.g. bools, ints, bytes, strings, and floats are all permitted).
-For more complex default values, we recommend to use `= ...` rather than trying to exactly reproduce the default at runtime.
+Use `= ...` for more complex default values, rather than trying to exactly reproduce the default at runtime.

 Some further tips for good type hints: